AresSC2/ares-sc2-bot-template/README.md

 section of this file start creating as OpeningBuildOrder.
 [Read the docs here for more info](https://aressc2.github.io/ares-sc2/tutorials.html#build-runner-system)

+#### Start developing
+Open up `bot/main.py` and have fun!

+A `ares-sc2` bot is a [python-sc2](https://github.com/BurnySc2/python-sc2) bot by default, so any examples or documentation in that repo will be relevant here too.

 ### Linux
 Not currently tested but steps above should be similar. `MAPS_PATH` in `run.py` will need to be changed